kasem-sm/SlimeKT/README.md

 - Kotlin, Jetpack Compose, Coroutines, Flow, Accompanist, Navigation Component, Ktor (Android client), Room Database, Coil, Dagger Hilt, etc.
 - **Observer Pattern:** Data from cache  would be shown while new data is fetched from the server.
 The data on the screen gets updated immediately once new data is cached.
 - **WorkManager:** App uses WorkManager API to update user's subscriptions and to fetch Daily Read articles.
-- **AndroidX Glance:** Used to make App's widget with the power of Jetpack Compose.
+- **AndroidX Glance:** Daily Read Widget with the power of Jetpack Compose.
-- **Material You:** The most exciting one.
+- **Material You:** On Android 12 and above, you can have custom theme based on your device wallpaper.

-Please visit [the documentation of this project]() for detailed information.
+Please visit [the documentation of this project](https://kasem-sm.github.io/SlimeKT) for detailed information.

 ## Project Setup Guide ⚒